gaucho-matrero/altoclef-example/README.md

 # altoclef-example
 Example Repository for making custom altoclef commands and tasks

+## View the [Programming VOD](https://www.youtube.com/watch?v=uROEqwyzn3o) for an overview of everthing in this repo and more.

 # How to Develop/Use

 1) Copy this repo/make a template repository